roburrq/php-lab-one/dev-env-setup.md

       from there you can manage your MySQL databases

-   Step 6 - Visit http://localhost:8888/ - you should see `Index of /` of course it's empty because we don't have any
+   Step 6 - Visit http://localhost:8888/ - you should see `Index of /`, of course it's empty because we don't have any

       site yet.

    Step 7 - Now we can add our first web app powered by PHP.

-      - On Mac the web server is serving sites from the directory - `/Applications/MAMP/htdocs/`
+      - On Mac, the web server is serving sites from the directory - `/Applications/MAMP/htdocs/`

       - Go ahead and create your new application directory `/Applications/MAMP/htdocs/mywebapp`